 Rushing into a relationship.
 Studies show that it takes most people two years to acclimate to divorce.
 Although it may be tempting to date to the point of distraction, or run headlong into a serious relationship, your emotions may cloud your judgment.
 Make sure you take time after divorce to assess your values and goals.
 Don’t hunt for a plus-one just to prove to your ex and everyone else that you’re a desirable mate.
 You will be much more likely to find an appropriate partner when you’ve adjusted to your new life and gotten clear about what kind of person you want to be with.
 Take time to get to know yourself as a single person.
 [Read more: Post-Divorce Dating: Getting On With Your Life.]

 Ignoring the court order.
 Are you angry because you believe you got a bad divorce settlement?
 Resent paying child support or sticking to a parenting plan you don’t agree with?
 Playing games with child support or refusing to honor your custody schedule creates a slew of problems: it creates chaos for your kids, ratchets up the conflict between you and your ex, and sets the stage for a court battle.
 Unless there’s a legitimate reason why your order needs to be modified – an unforeseen circumstance that affects custody or your ability to pay support – it is in your best interest to follow the rules, or you may find yourself back in court facing contempt charges.
-If you believe your settlement is unlawful or contains legal errors, schedule a free consultation with a family law attorney who can go through the settlement to look for mistakes.
+If you believe your settlement is unlawful or contains legal errors, schedule an initial consultation with a family law attorney who can go through the settlement to look for mistakes.

 Playing the blame game.
 No matter how badly your ex has behaved, and how much stress they’ve caused you, focusing on all the things they’re doing wrong won’t solve anything.
 Getting stuck in blame will drain you of energy and keep you from recognizing your part in problems.
 Does it make you feel powerful to be the “good one?”
 Do you secretly gloat over the fact that your kids are taking your side?
 (And are you doing anything to influence them?).
 True empowerment begins when you stop blaming your ex and start identifying what you can do to manage conflict and co-parent effectively.
 Even if your efforts do little to change the situation, you will feel better when you’re not letting your peace hinge on your ex’s behavior.